Lsrock/Lsrock.github.io/projects/project-2.md

   The whole project, which ended up involving three whole costumes being made, ended up being finished on time and executed well.
 I took on all of the responsibilities of creating them, but did get help from my sister with a few of the smaller details.
 This project was important for me to practice time management, work under stress, and creative problem solving.

 <img class="ui medium right floated rounded image" src="../images/cost1.png" height="300" width="100"> <img class="ui medium right floated rounded image" src="../images/cost2.png" height="300" width="180">
-*Two of the costumes that I created, the other person did not want to be included*
+*Two of the costumes that I handmade from scratch, the other person did not want to be included*